ohrrpgce/ohrrpgce/README-mac.txt

 ---
 HELP

-While editing your game with OHRRPGCE-Custom, you can press F1 at any time to get help about the current screen.
+While editing your game with OHRRPGCE-Custom, you can press F1 or Cmd-Shift-? at any time to get help about the current screen.

 Visit http://rpg.hamsterrepublic.com/ohrrpgce/Main_Page
 for more help.